horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$\sin \operatorname{am}(n u, k)=\frac{n M y\left(1-\frac{y^{2}}{\sin ^{2} \operatorname{am} \frac{2 i \Lambda^{\prime}}{n}}\right)\left(1-\frac{y^{2}}{\sin ^{2} \operatorname{am} \frac{4 i \Lambda^{\prime}}{n}}\right) \cdots\left(1-\frac{y^{2}}{\sin ^{2} \operatorname{am} \frac{(n-1) i \Lambda^{\prime}}{n}}\right)}{\left(1-\frac{y^{2}}{\sin ^{2} \operatorname{am} \frac{i \Lambda^{\prime}}{n}}\right)\left(1-\frac{y^{2}}{\sin ^{2} \operatorname{am} \frac{3 i \Lambda^{\prime}}{n}}\right) \cdots\left(1-\frac{y^{2}}{\sin ^{2} \operatorname{am} \frac{(n-2) i \Lambda^{\prime}}{n}}\right)}$$
 </div>

 Although this seems very intricate, please keep in mind the intuitive process thus far.
-First, Jacobi found a way to build substitutions that equate many elliptic functions with different moduli.
-Then, he discovered how multiples of an angle transform under this process.
-This was a reasonable thing to investigate, since multiple angle identities were commonly investigated for elliptic functions.
+First, Jacobi found that for some elliptic integral with modulus $k$, one can build substitutions for each natural number $n$ that equate the elliptic integral to another elliptic integral of a different modulus, $\lambda$.

-Also note that this particular multiple $n$, is fixed by the process of determining $\lambda$.
-This is the same definition of $n$ we saw in the previous section.
+Then, Jacobi analyzed how elliptic functions behave under these transformations.
+Among other things, he discovered $\sin \operatorname{am}(n u, k)$ can be expressed in terms of the transformed function $\sin \operatorname{am}{x, \lambda)$.

 Next, we'll see how Jacobi later realized this identity could be used to create an expansion of an elliptic function.

 ### 4.4) Using the Multiple Angle Identity To Get an Expansion <a name="4.4"></a>

-On page 97, Jacobi elaborated the expansion of $\sin{\operatorname{am}u}$, the elliptic function with modulus $k$, in terms of $\sin$.
-The methodology is actually fairly simple.
+On page 97, Jacobi struck gold.
+He declared the expansion of $\sin{\operatorname{am}u}$, in terms of $\sin$.
+The methodology is actually fairly simple and uses the identity described at the end of the previous section.

-Jacobi knew that you could always build a transformation to some other modulus by picking an integer value of $n$ and calculating
+As we discussed, Jacobi knew that you could always build a transformation to some other modulus by picking a positive integer value of $n$ and calculating

 <div>
 $$\lambda=k^{n}\left\{\sin \operatorname{coam} \frac{2 K}{n} \sin \operatorname{coam} \frac{4 K}{n} \cdots \sin \operatorname{coam} \frac{(n-1) K}{n}\right\}^{4}$$